-This policy outlines the procedure that the complainant and academies within the Trust will follow.
+This policy outlines the procedure that the complainant and the Trust will follow.
 Once a complaint has been made, it can be resolved or withdrawn at any stage.

-The headteacher and/or chair of academy council of the relevant academy will delegate an appropriate person to be the first point of contact during the complaints procedure.
+The CEO / Headteacher / LAC Chair / Chair of Board of Directors will delegate an appropriate person to be the first point of contact during the complaints procedure.